 But why dig?

-- To aerate the soil: Turning the soil makes it lighter.
-Air circulates better, helping beneficial microorganisms to thrive.
+- To aerate the soil: turning the soil makes it lighter.
+Air circulates better, helping beneficial microorganisms thrive.

-- To facilitate root growth: Well-dug soil allows roots to establish themselves more easily, spread out and thus nourish plants more effectively.
+- To facilitate root growth: well-dug soil allows roots to establish themselves more easily, spread out, and nourish plants more effectively.

-- To mix in organic matter: If you add compost, manure or natural fertilisers, digging helps incorporate them properly into the soil where plants need them.
+- To mix in organic matter: if you add compost, manure, or natural fertilisers, digging helps incorporate them into the soil where plants need them.

-Oli's tip: Digging isn't always necessary.
+Oli's tip: however, digging disrupts the soil structure and microbial life and can bring weed seeds to the surface.
+Digging isn't always necessary.
 Some methods, like mulching or surface composting, improve the soil without turning it over.
-These techniques preserve soil life, including earthworms and microorganisms.
-You can also turn the soil gently with a digging fork or a broadfork, without disturbing the soil layers.
+These techniques preserve soil life, such as earthworms and microorganisms.
+You can also work the soil gently with a digging fork or a bio-fork, without disturbing the soil layers.

 When should you dig?

-- In autumn, to prepare the soil during winter dormancy.
-Leave the clods as they are: frost will do the rest by naturally breaking up the soil.
+- In autumn, to prepare the soil during the winter break.
+Leave the clods as they are: frost will naturally break them down.

 - In early spring, just before sowing or planting.
 This is perfect for waking up the soil and making it ready for the first crops.